Skip to Content

 Get all the steps for how to take a soil test here

 Before planting, it’s perfectly safe to apply 1-2 pounds of 10-10-10 or 12-12-12 per 100 square feet of garden area.
-After the vines are 10-12 inches long, side-dress a liquid fertilizer along the rows.
+After the cucumber vines are 10-12 inches long, side-dress a liquid fertilizer along the rows.
 This side-dress will help improve yields and summer vine vigor in the heat.

 Best Tricks for Growing Great Cucumbers